Bryan Reynolds Player Props: Pirates vs. Brewers

-The Pittsburgh Pirates, including Bryan Reynolds (.361 slugging percentage in past 10 games, including zero home run), take on starting pitcher Julio Teheran and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+On Saturday, Bryan Reynolds (.409 on-base percentage in past 10 games, 61 points above season-long percentage) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Cubs.
+In his previous game he had a hitless performance (0-for-3) against the Brewers.

 Bryan Reynolds Game Info & Props vs. the Brewers